 In the film's final scene, Willie remembers the relationship he and his dog had and how much joy it brought to his life.
 It's beautifully touching, sad, and definitely a tearjerker.

-#4218 on The Best Movies of All Timesee more on My Dog Skip
+#72 on The Greatest Animal Moviessee more on My Dog Skip